 - 2. Diagnostic procedures can be used to justify code assignment only when: - a) The procedure is being performed as a result of clinical documentation of a symptom or condition that needs to be investigated; or - b) The patient receives ongoing treatment for the symptom or condition, even when a definitive diagnosis could not be made. - 3.
 Increased clinical care and/or monitoring is more than what would be routinely provided in the care and management of the condition.
-This would occur when: - a) A second health professional is engaged in determining the clinical care resulting in a documented change of treatment plan /management for the condition.
-Consultation by a second health professional is often routine care and should only be used to justify code assignment when a change of plan of care results from the consultation - b) The intention to provide increased monitoring of a condition is documented by a treating clinician.
-For example, the presence of regular blood tests in pathology results does not represent increased monitoring unless specifically documented as such.
+This would occur when: - a) A second health professional is engaged in determining the clinical care resulting in a documented treatment plan /management for the condition.
+This includes when the plan resulting from the review by the second health professional is 'no change to current treatment'. - b) The intention to provide increased monitoring of a condition is documented by a treating clinician.
+For example, the presence of regular blood tests in pathology results does not represent increased monitoring unless specifically documented as such. - c) A treatment plan for a pre-existing condition is documented and carried out.
+For example, a documented plan of care for a pre-existing pressure injury; formulation of a plan of care to provide increased monitoring of a dementia patient who is frequently wandering from the ward.